pnair03/cse15l-lecture2/index.md

 Hello, **CSE 15L** *students*.
 You are all amazing! :)

-How are you all doing?
+How are you all doing today?

 [Link to CSE 15L Webpage](https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/home)